glagolj/gg-blog/_posts/2022-03-14-second-order-roulette.markdown

 Spirograph is a fond toy for many people.
-Though unless one starts to combine lines from different combinations the outcome is soon exhausted.
+But the result is soon exhausted, unless one starts to combine lines from different setups.
-But in the last decade [Aaron Bleackley][wildgears] managed to invigorate things with new gear toys called wild gears.
+In the last decade Aaron Bleackley managed to invigorate things with new geared toys called [wild gears][wildgears].
-The new added twists produce even more [striking curves][kickstarter] on paper.
-The wild gears are produced with high precision and it is possible to use 3 elements in a [gear-in-hoop-in-wheel combo][spirographicart] and it produces intriguing curves.
+The wild gears are produced with high precision and it is possible to use 3 elements in a [gear-in-hoop-in-wheel combo][kickstarter] that produces [intriguing shapes][spirographicart] on paper.
-This article presents full parametric solution of this system and its properties.
+This article presents a full parametric solution of the new curves and examines their properties.
-I also solved extensions for weird shapes or higher orders.
-This produced a lot of material that I will slowly share it on this blog.
+I also solved extensions for weird shapes and even higher orders, which produced a lot of intriguing curves that I will slowly share on this blog.

-About naming.
-[Roulette][wolfram-roulette] is a general term for rolling a curve on top of another curve.
+About naming: [Roulette][wolfram-roulette] is a general term for rolling a curve on top of another curve.
 [Hypocycloids][wiki-hypotrochoid] and epicycloids are specific terms used for circles only, and don't apply to triangles and ovals.
-It seems to me that "higher order roulette" is accurate name for shapes obtained from gear-in-hoop-in-wheel, especially as we can extend it to exteriors, mount more gears or use weird shapes.
+It seems to me that "higher order roulette" is an accurate name for shapes obtained with gear-in-hoop-in-wheel, especially as it covers mounting gears on outside instead of inside, or adding more gears, or weird shapes instead of circles.
 And it doesn't sound bad.
 Another term to discuss is "hoop".
-Aaron Bleackley uses it exclusively for the shape with concentric inner and outer circle.
+Aaron Bleackley uses it exclusively for the geared element with concentric inner and outer circle.
 But it is the offseted, non-concentric, version that is crucial in production of these new weird curves.
-I am not a native English speaker, but googling "hoop" brings all kind of images and I think that it is not too big of a stretch to call even offset version a hoop.
+I am not a native English speaker, but googling "hoop" brings all kind of images and I think that it is not too big stretch to call even offset version a hoop.

-In TLDR case: I can at least offer to consider two simple sections "9 Gallery of curves and online plotter" and "7 Simple numerical example".
+In TLDR case: consider at least two short sections "7 Simple numerical example" and "9 Gallery of curves and online plotter".

 ## 1 Parametric equation

-I arrived at parametric equation of the second order roulette by a circuitous route, but I realized that it could be developed in much simpler way that I will present here.
-We first start with ordinary spirograph $$(n_0:n_1)$$ which contains  a smaller gear with $$n_1$$ teeth inside a bigger static wheel with $$n_0$$ teeth.
-The solution is the [hypotrochoid parametric curve][wiki-hypotrochoid] written here as a vector equation (c.f. [this][mathcurve-hypotrochoid])
+Lets start with ordinary spirograph $$(n_0:n_1)$$ which consists of a smaller gear with $$n_1$$ teeth rolling inside a bigger static wheel with $$n_0$$ teeth.
+The solution is the famous [hypotrochoid parametric curve][wiki-hypotrochoid] written here as a vector equation (compare with [complex parametrization][mathcurve-hypotrochoid])

 $$
 \begin{bmatrix} x \\ y \end{bmatrix} =